Managing Your Money: Active vs Passive Investing

 Moreover, most stock-market indexes, including the S&P 500, are market-cap weighted: the bigger the company, the more representation it gains on the index, hence in your investment option.
 Today, if you were to allocate a percentage of your 401(k) to it the largest holding represents approximately 3.7% and the second largest holding represents 2.6%.

-The opposite of index investing is active money management, in which a portfolio manager or managers construct a portfolio one security at a time.
+The opposite of index investing is active money management, in which a portfolio manager or managers build a portfolio one security at a time.
 By dissecting the prospects of a company’s stock or bonds, the manager hopes to create a portfolio that can outperform the market and the indexes.

 Over the last ten years, however, $1 trillion of investors’ money has moved from active to indexes.
 A big reason for this is that, over that same period, most active managers have under-performed lower cost-index options.

 Worse yet, during the Great Recession, during which one hoped active management could reduce a portfolio’s losses (even though the S&P 500 index lost approximately 50%), active managers did not perform a whole lot better, suffering losses similar or, in some cases, worse.